Chilkat v11.4.0 Release Notes

 Event Callbacks in Java

 Event callbacks in Java (including Android) are supported starting in v9.5.0.52.
 To receive event callbacks, first create a Java class derived from one of the Chilkat event callback classes.
 The event callback classes are: CkBaseProgress, CkHttpProgress, CkZipProgress, CkFtp2Progress, CkMailManProgress, CkTarProgress, and CkSFtpProgress.
 All future Chilkat classes will only use CkBaseProgress.
-Theses event callback classes will be documented in the “Events” […]
+Theses event callback classes will […]

 Chilkat Java library now available for MAC OS X